swiftlang/swift-evolution/proposals/0048-generic-typealias.md

   // error: type 'T' does not conform to protocol 'Hashable'
 ```

-However, because this proposal is targetted at supporting aliases, it does not
+However, because this proposal is targeted at supporting aliases, it does not
 allow *additional* constraints to be added to type parameters.
 For example, you
 can't write: